 The property at 55 Lansell Road, Toorak is significant.
 Specifically, the form, scale and detailing of the Interwar Functionalist style residence and garage is of local significance, as well as the original stone boundary fence.
 The remaining landscaping is not significant.

 How is it significant?

-The residence, garage and fence are of local historical, representative and aesthetic significance to the City of Stonington, and is associated with well-known architect Harry Norris.
+The residence, garage and fence are of local historical, representative and aesthetic significance to the City of Stonington.

 Why is it significant?